HOME EXTENSION RENOVATION COSTS 2022 (UPDATED)

 Fixtures, fittings and finishes are items that will form part of your renovation that are typically not itemised in your renovation building costs.
 These items are likely to add up to a significant portion of your renovation budget.
 However, they may be listed in your contact under as an estimate under a line item called Prime Cost items.

-Prime Cost is a cost that is estimated for the purchase of specific items such as bathroom tap ware, door handles or even tiles.
+Prime Cost (PC) is a cost that is estimated for the purchase of specific items such as bathroom tap ware, door handles or even tiles.
 In general, homeowners select and source these PC items.

 Alternatively, you might hire an interior designer such as Style Plus | Interior design to assist you with this aspect of your project.